w3c/wai-develop-training/_accessibility-training/index.md

 ### Share your ideas

-You can share your tips, guidance, and suggestions in the [Presentations and Training WAI-Engage wiki page](http://www.w3.org/community/wai-engage/wiki/Presentations_and_Training_on_Web_Accessibility).
-[About the WAI-Engage Web Accessibility Community Group](http://www.w3.org/community/wai-engage/).
+You can share your tips, guidance, and suggestions in the [Presentations and Training wiki page](http://www.w3.org/community/wai-engage/wiki/Presentations_and_Training_on_Web_Accessibility) of the [WAI-Engage Web Accessibility Community Group](http://www.w3.org/community/wai-engage/).